 With the support of FareShare, throughout the pandemic, Boots UK and The Hygiene Bank have donated over 200,000 toiletries across the UK to those who need them most.
 This includes frontline NHS staff and vulnerable people living in poverty in communities across the UK.
 Thousands of toiletries, including hand cream, toothpaste and shower gel, helped and continue to help people to get better access to hygiene essentials during this difficult time for our country.

-During National Hygiene Week (14th - 20th September 2020), we worked alongside The Hygiene Bank to help young people get to grips with the issue of hygiene poverty and understand how they can support vulnerable people in their communities.
-Download our educational resources for primary and secondary school pupils below.
+We work alongside The Hygiene Bank to help young people get to grips with the issue of hygiene poverty and understand how they can support vulnerable people in their communities.
+Through National Hygiene Week and our Back to School campaigns we provide educational resources for primary and secondary school pupils.
+Download our resources below.